y4nder/BasketBall-Game/README.md

-To run the game go to "main.java"
+To run the game go to "Main.java"